 The meaning of the elements in the logo:

-- The eagle is the symbol of the United States and the main element of the USMC logo.
+- The eagle is the United States symbol and the USMC logo’s main element.
 It reflects the relationship of the Marines with the United States.
-The proud bird froze on top of the globe and held a ribbon in its beak with the inscription “Semper Fidelis” – the body’s motto.
+The proud bird froze atop the globe and held a ribbon in its beak with the inscription “Semper Fidelis” – the body’s motto.

 - The globe in the emblem denotes the worldwide responsibility of Marines and their willingness to defend the planet and carry out military service anywhere and in any climatic zone.

-- The anchor reflects the aquatic nature of the duties of the Marine Corps.
-It demonstrates Marine Corps’ close relationship with the U.S. Navy.
-Its origins date back to 1775 when this fighting compartment appeared.
+- The anchor reflects the aquatic nature of the Marine Corps’ duties and demonstrates its close relationship with the U.S. Navy.
+Its origins date back to 1775, when this fighting compartment appeared.

 What is Marines?